Key takeaways

 - Workspace skills (

-.kiro/skills/) — committed to version control, shared with team
+.kiro/skills/) — committed to version control, shared with the team, scoped to that project - Global skills (

 Powers — Kiro's proprietary enhancement layer.
 Curated packages of MCP servers, steering files, and hooks that can be dynamically loaded.
 Powers go beyond skills by bundling tooling configuration alongside instructions.